Igilq/KubeJS-python/README.md

 - Python 3.6 or higher
 - Tkinter (included in standard Python installation) for the GUI version

+This application uses only standard library modules, so you don't need to install any external dependencies or use a virtual environment.

+#### Installing Tkinter

+Tkinter is usually included with Python, but some installations might not have it.
+If you encounter an error like `ModuleNotFoundError: No module named '_tkinter'`, you need to install Tkinter:

+- **Ubuntu/Debian**: `sudo apt-get install python3-tk`
+- **Fedora**: `sudo dnf install python3-tkinter`
+- **macOS with Homebrew**: `brew install python-tk@3.x` (replace 3.x with your Python version)
+- **Windows**: Tkinter is included in the standard Python installer from python.org

+If you can't install Tkinter, you can still use the CLI mode with the `--cli` flag.

 ### Installation

 1. Clone or download this repository